 Most plants should be eradicated with just one application.
 However, if a targeted plant comes back or if a new one appears in its place, treat the area once again with an enhanced mix proportion.

-Even the most troublesome species will be permanently eliminated due to this.
+This permanently eliminates even the most troublesome species.
 Usually, only one application per year is necessary for maximum strength and prolonged control products to work.

 11. Store Up Your Equipment And Roundup Properly

 Before storing your sprayer applicator, flush the diluted chemicals out of it.
-For Roundup, it works best when stored at or near room temperature.
-A garage or work shed will do.
+Roundup works best when stored at or near room temperature, so a garage or work shed will do.

 Is It Better To Spray Roundup When The Grass Is Wet Or Dry?